-Group activities into units so that similar projects are reported together, even though there was a lapse of time between them.
+Group your activities into units so that similar projects are reported together, even though there was a time lapse between them.
 Plan your report by activities rather than by dates.
 Condense the facts to give a clear but concise statement of results.

-Remember that this report may be sent to top management.
+Remember - this report may be sent to top management.
 Give enough explanation to make each activity clear, but do not give unnecessary details.

-Give figures of cost and profit, number of items, minutes on radio or television, total contacts, etc. Chart data when possible to give a quick, complete picture.
+Give figures of cost and profit, number of items, minutes on radio or television, and total contacts.
+Chart data when possible to give a quick, complete picture.

-Start the report with a strong statement of the scope of the work, trends of increases, decreases, and changes.
+Begin the report with a strong statement of the scope of the work, trends of increases, decreases, and changes.
 The first paragraph should set the stage for the report.

-The organization, planning, analysis, writing, rewriting, checking, revision, and final writing will utilize all your skill in writing reports, your objective interpretation of values, and your comprehension of your ability to serve your company.
+The organization, planning, analysis, writing, rewriting, checking, revision, and final writing will make use of all your skill in writing reports, your objective interpretation of values, and your comprehension of your ability to serve your company.